-In Greek antiquity sweet chestnuts were widely cultivated, in Sparta black bread, flour and soups were made from chestnuts.
-Eventually, it was the Romans who spread chestnuts throughout the Roman Empire, as far as Britain.
+In Greek antiquity sweet chestnuts were widely cultivated.
+In Sparta, black bread, flour, and soups were made from chestnuts.
+Eventually, the Romans spread chestnuts throughout the Roman Empire, as far as Britain.

-Around 800 AD monasteries started to cultivate chestnut trees.
-At that time, chestnuts were eaten in various forms, including raw, cooked, roasted or milled as chestnut flour.
+Around 800 AD monasteries started cultivating chestnut trees.
+At that time, chestnuts were eaten in various forms, including raw, cooked, roasted, or milled as chestnut flour.
 In mountain areas it was an important source of food, especially in winter.
 Population growth in the 11th to 13th centuries led to increased chestnut cultivation; particularly, in areas where conventional grains failed to grow.

 Hildegard and the Health Benefits of Chestnut

-Hildegard von Bingen considered sweet or edible chestnuts an important nutrient for overall health.
-In addition to its health benefits, chestnut also serves to help lose weight.
+Hildegard of Bingen considered sweet or edible chestnuts an important nutrient for overall health.
+In addition to its health benefits, chestnut also supports a weight loss program.
 Chestnuts contain almost no fat, in contrast to other nuts, such as hazelnuts.
-In contrast to fat, chestnuts contain a fair amount of carbohydrates, which contributes to feeling full.
+Rather than fat, chestnuts contain a fair amount of carbohydrates, contributing to the feeling of satiety.
 With high levels of dietary fiber, chestnuts support efficient digestion.

 Separately, Horse chestnut (aesculus hippocastanum) seed and leaf (or, extract) are used for treating varicose veins, hemorrhoids, and swollen veins.
 Be careful not to confuse Horse chestnut (aesculus hippocastanum) with aesculus californica (California buckeye) or aesculus glabra (Ohio buckeye).
 Some people call any of these plants horse chestnut.